 The inguinal mammary tissue tends to the largest.
 This area produces the most milk.
 Due to its size this area can look like it has a tumor when in reality it is normal.
 If you feel an enlargement here one of our doctors should check it to confirm.
 This is the most common mammae for a tumor to form in the dog.

-The upper mammary glands drain towards the axillary (arm pit) lymph nodes.
+The upper mammary glands drain towards the auxillary (arm pit) lymph nodes.
 The inguinal mammary glands drain towards the inguinal (groin) lymph nodes.
 The middle mammary tissue (caudal thoracic and cranial abdominal) can drain in either direction.

 For a little comparative anatomy fun; manatees, and primates only have two mammary glands.